mjoshua97241/space-code-copilot/memory-bank/progress.md

 ## Current Status

 Foundation is working.
-Domain models are complete.
-Ready to implement CSV loaders and business logic.
+Domain models, CSV loaders, and seeded rules are complete.
+Ready to implement compliance checker and API endpoints.

 ## What Works